Shine Lawyers Main Logo

 • Speak with our team about your options

-If you are suffering from a psychological injury or condition caused at work, then you could be entitled to compensation benefits.
+If you’re suffering from a mental, psychiatric or psychological injury caused by work, then you could be entitled to compensation benefits.

 • Loss of wages